A Methodology for Process Design Kit Re-Centering Using TCAD and Experimental Data for Cryogenic Temperatures: Adjusted Transistor at Cryogenic Temperature

 \section{Adjusted Transistor at Cryogenic Temperature}

 At this stage, the STT TCAD transistor simulations are calibrated to the cryogenic transistor measurements.
 The process includes two steps – electrostatic calibration and mobility calibration.
 The electrostatic calibration aims to reproduce \vt, SS, and DIBL of the STT at the cryogenic temperature (\TCryo).
+In this paper, \TCryo = 77K, although we have applied the methodology at 4K as well.
 Considering the impact of the band tail states\cite{KanePR63} was critical for calibrating the subthreshold characteristics.
+We have used the Gaussian formulation of the band tail density of states, as implemented in \cite{SentaurusManual22}.
+By modeling band-tail state occupation at cryogenic temperatures, the TCAD simulation can replicate the measured subthreshold swing and off-state leakage current, which would otherwise be overly optimistic if one assumed an ideal abrupt band edge.

 The mobility calibration follows the calibration procedure at room temperature aiming to reproduce the current voltage characteristics above and below threshold.
+At room temperature, phonon scattering dominates mobility, but as temperature drops, lattice vibrations freeze out and carriers experience much less phonon scattering.
+As a result, the low-field mobility tends to increase at cryo \cite{BeckersTED18, PazVLSIT20}.
+However, other scattering mechanisms, such as Coulomb scattering off ionized impurities and surface roughness scattering in the channel begin to play a comparatively larger role\cite{TakagiTED94, MamunTED22}.
 The results from the calibration of the STT transistor at \TCryo are illustrated in Fig. 3 (c).
+This cryogenic mobility calibration ensured that both the subthreshold region and strong inversion region of the device’s I–V behavior were accurately captured by the TCAD model, providing confidence that the subsequent compact model extraction would reflect true device performance.